-This is one of my favorite projects last Fall!
+This is one of my favorite Fall projects!
 Give it a try and share your results, either in the comments below or on Instagram – tag me: @eileenmckenna.

 - watercolor paints (3 colors – light, medium, dark.
-I used yellow, orange, and brown.)
+I used yellow, orange (or red), and brown.)

 - paintbrushes (1 thick, 1 thin)